yundichen79/nf-genomics-demo/README.md

 - `hisat2`
 - `samtools`

-The Docker image installs all required tools using conda** for portability and reproducibility.
+The Docker image installs all required tools using conda for portability and reproducibility.

----

 ## Usage